Clinical Nutrition Student Handbook

 What type of student are you?
 Those who are motivated, independent learners, and good at time management have the odds on their side starting out; however, those who in the past had difficulties in this area, with proper expectations and preparation can succeed.
 Since you are not actually "there" it is very easy to push aside work and procrastinate.
 Some instructors penalize for late submission of assignments and will only give grades of "incomplete" to those with extenuating circumstances, while other instructors may be more liberal with adhering to assignment due dates.

 How do online courses work?
-Courses are asynchronous which means that students are never told a specific time they must login each week; however, each week instructors expect that students complete a specific amount of work.
+Courses are asynchronous, which means that students are never told a specific time they must login each week; however, each week instructors expect that students complete a specific amount of work.
 This usually includes specified reading, viewing PowerPoint presentations, participation on the discussion boards where students and instructors interact, and/or doing an assignment which may be answering questions on a case study or analyzing information on a website.
-For some of the basics on how these courses work, see NYIT Online Help.
+View more information about online learning.

 The Admission Process

-Check that you have met the admissions requirements, U.S. students should apply online by filling out a graduate application, and international students can apply by following these directions.
+Check that you have met the admissions requirements, U.S. students should apply online by filling out a graduate application.
 All transcripts (and other documents, if applicable) should be sent to:

 Office of Graduate Admissions